Montchanin coal mine: Longpendu concession

 The 710-hectare Longpendu concession was granted to Madame de Montaigu by royal decree in 1832.
 In 1838, the first work was carried out by the civil company created by the Marquise de Montaigu and Messrs Berger, de Chatelus, Giroux, and Gros.
 The first sunken wells were the Voisottes well, the Chêne Fredin well, the descenderie well and the Étang well.
 The Baptiste shaft allowed some work to be carried out at the edge of the Creusot concession but was soon abandoned.
 Two twin wells, named Marie and Louise, were dug in 1834.
 Due to a strong inflow of water, sinking was suspended to allow the shaft columns to be walled up.
 Once completed, these two wells enabled a sharp increase in production.
 The Grand Puits were sunk after 1840 to support the twin wells, with work starting on stages 50 and 60.
 In 1853, the Sainte-Barbe de Longpendu shaft was darkened and bricked up to complete the extraction system.
 In 1855, the concession was taken over by Mr. Mangini, who deepened the Louise shaft to 198 meters to follow the sinking layers.

 Merger of the concessions

 The two concessions were merged by decree in 1866.
 The Montchanin concession and the Quétel cluster show signs of exhaustion.
 Director Charles Avril took advantage of the merging of the concessions to relaunch activity at Longpendu, with both mining and exploration campaigns proving fruitful.

 In 1869, the Schneider et Cie company acquired the concessions and launched new works: the sinking of the Mésarmes well to the south-west of the Wilson well, the sinking of the Saint-Vincent well (completed in 1875), and the relaunching of the Bois well.
 In Longpendu, the Ravarde pond was drained to allow mining operations to extend towards the PLM station and the Saint-Martin shaft.
 The work extends in a north-easterly direction to the Dressants area, where the coal beds are straightened by faults.

-The main shafts of the second half of the 19thth century century.
+The main shafts of the second half of the 19th century.